pitt-cdm/2019spring/resources.md

 *This section will expand as we move forward; feel free to suggest others that you come across!* (You can <a href="https://github.com/pitt-cdm/miller2019spring/blob/gh-pages/resources.md">edit this page</a> and file pull request, or just email me.)

 ### Audio
-Under the <a href="#free-and-licensed-images-music-and-other-assets">assets listings</a> above, you might find FreeSound, CCMixter, SoundCloud, and Jamendo especially pertinent.
+Under the <a href="#free-and-licensed-images-sounds-and-other-assets">assets listings</a> above, you might find FreeSound, CCMixter, SoundCloud, and Jamendo especially pertinent.
 See also the sections on <a href="#file-compression">file compression</a> and the link to <a href="#other-resource-roundups">Courtney Danforth's soundwriting advice</a>, below.

 <dl>
 <dt><a href="http://manual.audacityteam.org/index.html#using">Audacity Wiki</a></dt>